Lopseg/DomainSleuth/README.md

 # DomainSleuth
 DomainSleuth is a versatile and user-friendly command-line tool for discovering valuable information about target domains and their subdomains, making it a handy addition to any bug bounty hunter's toolkit.
-By leveraging the power of Server Name Indication (SNI) and DNS resolution, DomainSleuth can efficiently unveil alternative domain names hosted on the same TLS server and retrieve potential subdomains associated with a given target domain.
+By leveraging the power of Server Name Indication (SNI), DomainSleuth can efficiently unveil alternative domain names hosted on the same TLS server and retrieve potential subdomains associated with a given target domain.

 Key Features: